Boniface Alexandre: Instability and elections

-Alexandre, as the Chief Justice and therefore next in the presidential line of succession, assumed the office of president after the coup.
+After the near-collapse of Haitian security forces and justice system in February 2004, the transitional government struggled restore order and uphold the rule of law with limited resources.
 During Alexandre's acting presidency, Amnesty International reported "excessive use of force by police officers", extrajudicial executions, a lack of investigations into these, escalation of "unlawful killings and kidnappings by illegal armed groups", failure of officials to prevent and punish violence against women, dysfunctionality of the justice system, and forty or more people imprisoned without charge or trial.